 Instructions

-- Prep all produce separating by fruit or vegetable and color.
+- Prep all the produce, separated by fruit or vegetable and color.
 You can do this all at once or one at a time.

-- If not being consumed right away, cut fruits will need to be rinsed with diluted lime juice to prevent browning.
+- If not consumed right away, the cut fruits need to be rinsed with diluted lime juice to prevent browning.

-- Progressing one color at a time, add vegetables shaping like a stripe and then the fruits of the same color bowing downward.
-See picture.
+- Progressing one color at a time, add the vegetables in a stripe-like shape, and then the fruits of the same color bowing downward.
 Stack them as high as you can.
 Red vegetables go first, then red fruits.
 The following colors are orange, yellow, green, and blue/purple (combined).

-- Mix Greek yogurt and Onion dip mix in a small bowl.
+- Mix the Greek yogurt and the Onion dip mix in a small bowl.
 Add to one of the small white serving dishes.

-- Dice white cheddar cheese and put in a small white bowl.
+- Dice the white cheddar cheese and put it in separate small white bowls.

 - Place the wheel of brie in a white bowl.
-Heat in the microwave in 30 second increments until desired consistency and stir when ready to serve.
+Heat in the microwave in 30-second increments until they reach the desired consistency, and stir only when ready to serve.

 Supporting me is appreciated as I create content to support your health journey.